vueuse/schema-org/docs/schema/recipe.md

    */
   isPartOf?: IdReference
   /**
-   * The time at which the article was originally published, in ISO 8601 format; e.g., 2015-10-31T16:10:29+00:00.
+   * The time at which the recipe was originally published, in ISO 8601 format; e.g., 2015-10-31T16:10:29+00:00.
    */
   datePublished?: string|Date
   /**
-   * The time at which the article was last modified, in ISO 8601 format; e.g., 2015-10-31T16:10:29+00:00.
+   * The time at which the recipe was last modified, in ISO 8601 format; e.g., 2015-10-31T16:10:29+00:00.
    */
   dateModified?: string|Date
   /**
-   * A reference-by-ID to the author of the article.
+   * A reference-by-ID to the author of the recipe.
    */
   author?: IdReference|IdReference[]
   /**
-   * A reference-by-ID to the publisher of the article.
+   * A reference-by-ID to the publisher of the recipe.
    */
   publisher?: IdReference
   /**
-   * An image object (or array of all images in the article content), referenced by ID.
+   * An image object (or array of all images in the recipe content), referenced by ID.
    * - Must be at least 696 pixels wide.
    * - Must be of the following formats+file extensions: .jpg, .png, .gif ,or .webp.
    */
   image?: IdReference|IdReference[]|string|string[]
   /**
-   * An array of all videos in the article content, referenced by ID.
+   * An array of all videos in the recipe content, referenced by ID.
    */
   video?: IdReference[]
   /**